-Children’s Health Scotland promotes the needs of all children and young people in our healthcare system, working for improved standards and quality of care whether they are ill in hospital, at home, or in the community.
+Children’s Health Scotland promotes the needs and rights of all children and young people in our healthcare system, working for improved standards and quality of care whether they are ill in hospital, at home, or in the community.
 This includes children and young people in care who may not enjoy the love and support of a caring family.

 Recent Scottish Government policy has focused on the needs of this group, as there has been considerable concern at the less than favourable outcomes for children and young people who are looked after, whether at home or away from home either in residential, foster or kinship care.

 The aim of this service is to support the best possible provision of healthcare services for Looked after Children and Young People at times of illness by: